folio-org/edge-api-utils/PULL_REQUEST_TEMPLATE.md

    - [ ] Duplications on new code is 3% or less
    - [ ] There are no major code smells or security issues
  - Does this introduce breaking changes?
-   - [ ] Were any API paths or methods changed, added or removed?
-   - [ ] Were there any schema changes?
-   - [ ] Did any of the interface versions change?
-   - [ ] Were permissions changed, added, or removed?
-   - [ ] Are there new interface dependencies?
    - [ ] There are no breaking changes in this PR.

  If there are breaking changes, please **STOP** and consider the following: